bcgov/GDX-Analytics/microservices/sfts/README.md

 - `"dml"`: The filename under the [`./dml`](./dml/) directory in this repository that contains the SQL statement to run as an UNLOAD command.
 - `"header"`: Setting this to true will write a first row of column header values; setting as false will omit that row.
 - `"sfts_path"`: The folder path in SFTS where the objects retrieved from S3 will be uploaded to.
 - `"extension"`: A postfix to the file name.
 As an extension, it must include the "`.`" character before the extension type, such as: `".csv"`.
 If no extension is needed then the value should be an empty string, like `""`.
+The extension is applied to the file created by `s3_to_redshift.py` at the time of downloading the source object from S3 to the local filesystem where the script is running.
+The extension is never applied to the source object key on S3 (that key is defined by the Redshift UNLOAD function used in `redshift_to_s3`, which does not support custom object key extensions).

 ### DML File